 January 30th, Smith and Bransfield discover the Antarctic Peninsula.

-March 21st, Colonel David Jewett, takes command of the Heroina and its crew of 200, and sails after Spanish prey.
+March 21st, Colonel David Jewett, the Heroina and its crew of 200, and sails after Spanish prey.

 July 11th, in the House of Commons; “ .. on a call for information .., Dr. Lushington argued the broad principle, that England ought to recognize immediately and fully the independence of Buenos Ayres.”